Macron takes office as French President - Nigeria Today

 Macron takes office as French President

-“I am not handing over power to a political opponent, it’s far simpler,” Mr. Hollande said.

-The post Macron takes office as French President appeared first on Premium Times Nigeria.
+The post Macron takes office as French President appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share